On Sight: Composition and production

 The song includes an electronic sound, which was mostly crafted by the producers Daft Punk.
 The production of its opening moments left people polarized upon first listen of the introductory track, which was confirmed by Rick Rubin as intentional.
-As the album opener on Yeezus, West uses the song to set up the album's narrative with the lines: "Fuck whatever y'all been hearin'/Fuck whatever y'all been wearin'/A monster about to come alive again".
-The term "on sight" refers to instant action and West repeatedly uses it without any context, which seems more an announcement of how the character portrayed on Yeezus lives.
-In the first half of the song, West shows the character to be someone that sounds and appears confident and in control, but there is something off about the forcefulness of his expression.
-The second half is closed out by West giving more details of the character's unfulfilling bohemian life, which is followed up by "on sight" being repeated several times before the lyrics deconstruct further to a glitch.
 In the outro, West recalls the "I need you right now" refrain of his 2007 single "Stronger".
 When describing the song's sound, Noah Goldstein was quoted as saying: "On Sight" sets a new bar.
 Nobody's doing that.
 There's no chance in hell that anybody's gonna put that on and be like, 'Oh, that's J. Cole'-- not to diss J. Cole.
 But there's only one person who can do that kind of shit.

 The song contains a studio recreation of "Sermon (He'll Give Us What We Really Need)", written by Keith Carter Sr. and performed by Holy Name of Mary Choral Family, sung by a choir.
-One week prior to the album's release, lawyers were forced to track down the choir director of "Sermon (He'll Give Us What We Really Need)" and members of the choir for it to get clearance for the sample.